sei-protocol/sei-chain/sei-ibc-go/docs/ibc/proposals.md

 In the case that a highly valued light client is frozen, expired, or rendered non-updateable, a governance proposal may be submitted to update this client, known as the subject client.
-The proposal includes the client identifier for the subject, the client identifier for a substitute client, and an initial height to reference the substitute client from.
-Light client implementations may implement custom updating logic, but in most cases, the subject will be updated with information from the substitute client, if the proposal passes.
+The proposal includes the client identifier for the subject and the client identifier for a substitute client.
+Light client implementations may implement custom updating logic, but in most cases, the subject will be updated to the latest consensus state of the substitute client, if the proposal passes.
 The substitute client is used as a "stand in" while the subject is on trial.
 It is best practice to create a substitute client *after* the subject has become frozen to avoid the substitute from also becoming frozen.
 An active substitute client allows headers to be submitted during the voting period to prevent accidental expiry once the proposal passes.